josmar-crwdstffng/angular/aio/content/guide/feature-modules.md

 Feature modules are NgModules for the purpose of organizing code.

-For the final sample application with a feature module that this page describes, see the <live-example></live-example>.
+For the final sample application with a feature module that this page describes, see the <live-example name="feature-modules"></live-example>.

 As your application grows, you can organize code relevant for a specific feature.
 This helps apply clear boundaries for features.